• South Carolina

 The Shag may have originated in part at Charlie's Place, a black nightclub in Myrtle Beach owned by Charlie Fitzgerald.
 Charlie's Place was located in an African-American section of town called The Hill, and despite segregation laws and customs, white and black dancers alike packed the club each night to dance to the music they loved.

-As Beach Shagger's Hall of Famer Harry Driver explains, "We were totally integrated because the blacks and whites had nothing in our minds that made us think we were different.
+As Beach Shagger's National Hall of Famer Harry Driver explains, "We were totally integrated because the blacks and whites had nothing in our minds that made us think we were different.
 We loved music, we loved dancing, and that was the common bond between us."
 2

 Before World War II, the Shag was danced to what was then referred to as race music and is now known as rhythm and blues.
 (Beach music was a later off-shoot of R&B.) Considered illicit, the music was uncommon on radio stations.
 Many white teenagers flocked to black nightclubs and "juke joints" where it was a staple.
 The intermingling of blacks and whites, especially in the form of a somewhat suggestive dance, flew in the face of Jim Crow and occasionally met with severe consequences.